andreasvc/codingforhumanities/README.md

 # Coding for Humanities course materials

-These are materials for a 7-week introductory course on Python programming for Digital Humanities graduate students without any programming background taught at the University of Groningen.
+These are materials for the course [Coding for Humanities](https://www.rug.nl/ocasys/let/vak/show?code=LHU002M05) taught at the University of Groningen.
+The 7-week course introduces Digital Humanities graduate students to Python programming without assuming any technical background.
 The course covers applications of text mining and exploratory data analysis.
-The programming skills involve both the fundamentals of Python, as well as the use of common data science libraries (NLTK, Pandas, Seaborn).
+The programming skills involve both the fundamentals of Python as well as the use of common data science libraries (NLTK, Pandas, Seaborn).
 Everything is done in Jupyter Notebooks, easily installed as part of the Anaconda Distribution.
+Use of the command line is not needed.

 ## Sources and inspiration